SS7148 - Sexual Violence: Causes, Consequences and Interventions (2022/23)

 Balance of independent study and scheduled teaching activity

-This module is delivered over 6 days, 10am -5pm Three blocks of 2 days will be spread over the teaching semester of 11 weeks.
+This module is delivered over 6 days, 10am -5pm Three blocks of 2 days will be spread over the teaching semester.

 Case study material will be supplied, as well as recommended reading to support each session.